Meet YOLO26: next-gen vision AI.

 ## Steps

-1. Pull last 30 days of production frames into Platform Discovery.
+1. Collect the last 30 days of production frames outside Platform.

 4. Review until drift-class edit rate stabilizes (~200 frames/class typical).